Report Your Outage

-Our goal is to limit the number and length of outages, but sometimes outages are unavoidable.
+Our goal is to limit the number and length of outages you experience, but sometimes outages are unavoidable.
 Service can be interrupted due to weather, equipment, animals, trees or people.
-Preparation is key in dealing with an outage.
-Put together an emergency preparedness kit with supplies in case of a prolonged or widespread power outage including:

 - Water: one gallon per person, per day